Breadcrumb

 - Nerve conduction studies to test nerve function.

-If your doctor thinks that you have ALS, he or she will refer you to a neurologist to make sure.
+If your doctor thinks that you have ALS, you'll be referred to a neurologist to make sure.

 How is ALS treated?

 There is no cure for ALS, but treatment can help you stay strong and independent for as long as possible.
-Treatments may include:
+Treatment may include:

 - Physiotherapy and occupational therapy.